 Alfalfa is an herb that is linked to herbal medicine and from the pea family.
-Many people know about alfalfa because it is used for many different animal diets.
+Many people know about alfalfa because it is used for many different animal diets and can be great for your dogs.
 Alfalfa is rich in nutrients including; calcium, magnesium, potassium, and vitamins.
 When supplemented, alfalfa can have some great benefits for your dog.

 Alfalfa is known to be a natural diuretic for dogs.
 Properties inside alfalfa help the kidneys to balance out urine that may be too acidic.
 Urine that has high acidity levels can cause pain and irritation to your dog.
 Any sort of kidney irritation can be relieved by supplementing alfalfa due to its alkalinizing abilities.

 Alfalfa is a natural anti-inflammatory that can be very useful for arthritis or joint pain.
 Many natural vets recommend supplementing alfalfa daily to give your dog long term pain relief in their joints.
 Senior dogs will see the most benefit from alfalfa.
 Alfalfa is one of the top-rated natural options to relieve joint pain.

 How to Incorporate Alfalfa Into Your Dog's Diet

 There are a few ways alfalfa can be supplemented daily into your dog's diet.
 Keep in mind you should always talk to a vet before supplementing anything for your dog.